Appledore, Torridge: Railway

 The Bideford, Westward Ho! and Appledore Railway (B,WH&A,R) was most unusual amongst British railways in that although it was built as a standard gauge line (4 ft 8 1/2in) it was not joined to the rest of the railway network, despite the London and South Western Railway having a station at Bideford, East-the-Water, meaning on the other side of the River Torridge from the main town.
 The line was wholly situated on the peninsula made up of Westward Ho!, Northam and Appledore with extensive sand dunes, at the mouth of the Torridge and Taw estuary.
 Appledore railway station and the whole line closed in 1917 having been requisitioned by the War Office (Stuckey 1962).

 Sport and leisure

-Appledore has a Non-League football club Appledore F.C. who play at Marshford.
+Appledore has a non-League football club Appledore F.C. who play at Marshford.
+They are currently members of the Devon Football League.

 Appledore has two pilot Gig clubs in the village, Appledore PGC and Torridge PGC.

-They both compete in Westcountry regattas and the world championships on the Scilly Isles.

-Appledore Men's Crews are in the world's top 10.
+They both compete in Westcountry regattas and the world championships on the Isles of Scilly.
+Appledore men's crews are in the world's top 10.

 Transport

-Appledore is served by Stagecoach Devon service 21A which runs between Appledore, Northam, Bideford, Instow, Fremington, Bickington, Barnstaple station, Barnstaple, Chivenor, Braunton, Croyde and Georgeham.